chrootlogin/ffprocess/README.md

 This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 It could even start a nuclear war or kill your kittens. ;)

+## Donate

+If you want to donate for this project, you can send me some coins to the following address.

+**Bitcoin**: 1CCzVGMgoEbd5Zn84QnqjNFRj4PZtAoTrC

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.